yext/answers-search-ui/README.md

     }
   }

-  // Register your component class within the SDK.
-This is necessary for the SDK to recognize your custom card.
+  // Don't forget to register your component class within the SDK.
+Otherwise the SDK won't recognize your custom card!
   ANSWERS.registerComponentType(MyClassName);
 ```